kicksent/kicksent.github.io/resume.md

 - Genetic Algorithms applied to Neural Network to learn snake

 **[Rocket League Bot][5] / Python (in progress)**
-- Bot that plays Rocket League by processing gametick packets including physics and other data to determine controller states
+- Bot that plays Rocket League by processing [gametick][7] packets including physics and other data to determine controller states
 - 3D coordinate systems, game state manipulation, and rendering

 **Multi-threaded DNS Lookup / C**
 - Multithreaded program that pings websites and determines if they are live using mutexes, a shared resource, and pthreads library

 **Twitch Bot / Javascript**
-- Simple twitch bot using tmi.js module
+- Simple twitch chat bot using [tmi.js][8] module
 - Enhances streamer viewer interaction allowing players to join a list to play with streamer with chat commands

 **Movie Tree / C++**